ArduPilot/ardupilot_wiki/common/source/docs/common-simplebgc-gimbal.rst

 Using Gimbal GUI and MavLink Connection
 =======================================

-To use the gimbal GUI and the autopilot with MavLinkis necessary to use of the Gimbal firmware version 2.60 or above is also needed.
+To use the gimbal GUI and the autopilot with MavLink its necessary to use  Gimbal firmware version 2.60 or above.

 The following instructions present how to wire the components: